saltedlolly/digibyte-seeder/README.md

 You need to use a domain name where you have access to the DNS settings.
 We will use digidomain.com for this example:

-Create an NS record:-
+Create an NS record:

 - Host:     **seed.digidomain.com** or **testnetseed.digidomain.com**  [ The desired address of your DigiByte Seeder. ]
 - Answer:   **vps.digdomain.com**                                      [ A URL to identify your VPS. ]

-Create an A record:-
+Create an A record:

 - Host:     **vps.digidomain.com**                                      [ Use the same name you set above. ]
 - Answer:   **123.123.123.123**                                         [ The IP address of your VPS. ]

-Test it:-
+Test it:

 $ ```dig -t NS seed.digidomain.com```

-Response:
+Expected response:

 seed.digidomain.com.
 86400    IN      NS     vps.digidomain.com.